 - The child is observed as having delays in at least two areas of learning and development and;

-- A second year of kindergarten will help to strengthen the development of skills in these areas and better facilitate transition to school the following year.
+- it will help to strengthen the child’s development and better facilitate transition to school the following year.

 Click the link below to download the fees and charges information schedules for Bethany Kindergarten Services fees for 2021.